 This publication generally refers to debt that is canceled, forgiven, or discharged for less than the full amount of the debt as “canceled debt.”

 Sometimes a debt, or part of a debt, that you do not have to pay is not considered canceled debt.
 These exceptions are discussed later under Exceptions .

 Foreclosure and repossession are remedies that your lender may exercise if you fail to make payments on your loan and you have previously granted that lender a mortgage or other security interest in some of your property.
 These remedies allow the lender to seize or sell the property securing the loan.
 When your property is foreclosed upon or repossessed and sold, you are treated as having sold the property and you may recognize taxable gain.
-Whether you also recognize income from canceled debt depends in part on whether you are personally liable for the debt and whether the outstanding loan balance is more than the fair market value (FMV) of the property.
-Figuring your gain or loss and canceled debt arising from a foreclosure or repossession is discussed later under Foreclosures and Repossessions .
+Whether you also recognize income from canceled debt depends in part on whether you are personally liable for the debt and in part on whether the outstanding loan balance is more than the fair market value (FMV) of the property.
+Figuring your gain or loss and income from canceled debt arising from a foreclosure or repossession is discussed later under Foreclosures and Repossessions .

 Generally, you abandon property when you voluntarily and permanently give up possession and use of property you own with the intention of ending your ownership but without passing it on to anyone else.
-Figuring your gain or loss and canceled debt arising from an abandonment is discussed later under Abandonments .
+Figuring your gain or loss and income from canceled debt arising from an abandonment is discussed later under Abandonments .

 This publication also includes detailed examples with filled-in forms.

 334 Tax Guide for Small Business (For Individuals Who Use Schedule C or C-EZ)